 - Shoulder weight – placing a lot of weight on the shoulder with a heavy bag

-- Heavy objects – carrying something really heavy with one or both arms
+- Heavy objects – carrying something heavy with one or both arms

-- Unnatural positioning – placing the neck in an odd position for an extended period of time.
+- Unnatural positioning – placing the neck in an odd position for an extended period.
 Cradling the phone or sleeping in an odd position can cause neck spasms.

 - Emotional stress – research shows stress can impact the neck and shoulders